vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/014_abhayam/_index.md

 +++
 ## Comment
 This hymn is not found in Pāipp.
-It and the one following are included in the abhaya gaṇa (note to Kāuç.
+It and the one following are included in the abhaya gaṇa (note to Kāuś.
 16. 8).

 ## Translations